 “It’s a marvellous film, some people have said… it’s a bit camp, but it’s not camp.
 It’s got great style, wonderful lighting in it, marvellous actors and fabulous music from Queen.

 “A while ago when Cameron was Prime Minister, I was at Number 10 with Bonnington and Ranulph Fiennes for a conference to save animals, elephants and tigers etcetera.

 I got there early and fell asleep outside the conference room.
 I was woken up by Cameron, saying. ‘do come inside.’
 I went in the cabinet room and stood on a chair, ‘please say it’, said Cameron, and I yelled, ‘Gordon’s Alive’ and he said, ‘that will wake the buggers up!’”

 A son of a miner from Mexborough, his Yorkshire accent seems to have dissolved, and despite the fact he lives in Surrey, he’s Yorkshire born and bred.

-They broke the mould when Brian entered the world.
+The mould was shattered when Brian entered the world.
+There is no one else like him.
 He’s a born storyteller, a walking, talking legend whose infectious energy makes you want to beat your chest in a Tarzan-like fashion.
+Brian is certainly blessed.